hobbyiot/HELIUM-SENSORS/README.md

 https://365.altium.com/files/AC741A32-A420-4803-868D-E6CB6756A587

+---

+#### This project was sponsored by PCBWay.

+#### They offer a turnkey service to manufacture and assemble your printed circuit boards!
+The whole operation is fast and reliable since every single step is agreed between the customer and the responsible people from the factory.
+Every one detail is discussed as the components and materials used are agreed on at a high professional level.
+#### Ordering of the boards and assembly service is easy to use and fully automated through the PCBWay website and is conducted smoothly.
+The forwarding options are fast and flexible to have your prototypes on time!

+#### I am quite impressed with the way of work and communication with the PCBWay team.
+The communication is fast and focused on the customer's needs.
+I also found PCBWay conducts various contests and grows an open source hardware community!
+There is even a possibility to review and order an open source project, included by a developer on the PCBWay store!

+#### Thank you, PCBWay and your friendly team!
+I hope I will keep working with!

+---

 ### And one more thing…

 #### Technologies and services are important, but the most important are people you are working with.

-#### Thank you, PCBWay and your friendly team!
-I hope I will keep working with!

 ---